 The Isle of Islay, off the West coast of Scotland, during the last week of May every year, is the place to be.

 Many visitors return year after year.
-Friends are made with people from other countries, with people from Islay, distillery workers are greeted like long lost relatives.
-Visitors feel a sense of belonging to their favourite distillery.
+Friends are made with people from other countries, with people from Islay and distillery workers being greeted like long-lost relatives.
+Visitors feel a sense of belonging to their favorite distillery.
 There are clubs the guests can join.
 One of the distilleries gives club members a square foot of distillery land.
 Visitors build miniature wooden houses, and plant trees and flags, on their squares.

-This year the sunshine pouring from the sky matched the liquid sunshine poured into the countless glasses held by visitors from Germany, Holland, America, New Zealand, to name but a few.
+This year the sunshine pouring from the sky matched the liquid sunshine poured into the countless glasses held by visitors from Germany, Holland, America and New Zealand, to name but a few.

-Islay has a population of around four thousand, Jura has a population of around one hundred and twenty.
-During festival week these figures more than treble, and unless you have booked accommodation well in advance, youll not get a bed for love nor money.
+Islay has a population of around four thousand and Jura has a population of around one hundred and twenty.
+During the festival week these figures more than treble and unless you’ve booked accommodation well in advance, you’ll not get a bed for love nor money.

-Islay is called The Queen of the Hebrides, she is also named The Whisky Isle.
-Islay is a bewitching, fertile island, the most southern of the Westen Isles, being found twenty two nautical miles from Ireland.
-Her seven established distilleries hug the sometimes rugged coastline, and, Kilchoman, the new built farm distillery is about a mile inland.
+Islay is called The Queen of the Hebrides.
+She is also named The Whisky Isle.
+Islay is a bewitching, fertile island, the most southern of the Westen Isles, being found twenty-two nautical miles from Ireland.
+Her seven established distilleries hug the sometimes rugged coastline, and, Kilchoman, the newly built farm distillery is about a mile inland.
 In Islay, at any given time, it is impossible to be further than a handful of miles from the sea.

 The neighbouring island of Jura is rugged, with the western side of the island being beautifully uninhabited.
 Jura has her distillery in the village of Craighouse, where one will also find the village shop, post office and hotel.

-Jura whisky has a style of its own, being distinctly different from the characteristically more peated Islays.
+Jura whisky has a style of its own, distinctly different from the characteristically more peated Islays.
 The generic brand, Islay Malt Whisky, is famous the world over.
-Whisky lovers and enthusiast flock to the islands each year to purchase the limited edition Festival Bottles.
-People even queue over night to ensure a purchase.
-Locals are bemused and amused by the enthusiasts, and in measure respectful and scornful of the avid collectors who appear sometimes to have more money than sense.
+Whisky lovers and enthusiasts flock to the islands each year to purchase the limited edition Festival Bottles.
+People even queue overnight to ensure a purchase.
+Locals are bemused and amused by the enthusiasts and in measure respectful and scornful of the avid collectors who appear sometimes to have more money than sense.

 The week of the Islay and Jura Whisky Festival is an occasion to immerse oneself in malt ~ literally.
-The air around one smells of vanilla, spice, peat smoke, fruitcake.
-The liquid one drinks is velvet smooth with a short finish, dry with an amazing complexity, strong, light, soft and as varied and different as the dozens of people around you sharing the experience.
+The air around one smells of vanilla, spice, peat smoke and fruitcake.
+The liquid one drinks is velvet smooth with a short finish, dry with amazing complexity, strong, light, soft and as varied and different as the dozens of people around you sharing the experience.